George S. Patton: Views on race

 Men, you are the first Negro tankers ever to fight in the American Army.
 I would never have asked for you if you weren't good.
 I have nothing but the best in my army.
 I don't care what color you are, so long as you go up there and kill those Kraut sonsabitches!
 Everyone has their eyes on you and is expecting great things from you.
 Most of all, your race is looking forward to you.
 Don't let them down and, damn you, don't let me down!

-In spite of his views, Patton called heavily on the black troops under his command.
-Historian Hugh Cole notes that Patton was the first to integrate black and white soldiers into the same rifle companies.
+Patton called heavily on the Black troops under his command.
+Historian Hugh Cole noted Patton was the first in the US to integrate black and white soldiers into the same rifle companies.

-In addition to all that, the one man Patton spent the most time with during World War II was his aide and personal valet, Sergeant Major William George Meeks, an African-American career soldier, and personal confidant and friend of General Patton.
+Additionally, the one man Patton spent the most time with during World War II was his aide and personal valet, Sergeant Major William George Meeks.
+Meeks was an African American career soldier, and considered a personal confidant by General Patton.